adamtow/autocuts-admin/docs/index.md

 3. Select the shortcuts you want to restrict only to this source.
 Don't select anything to allow any shortcut to run from an Autocut.
 4. Tap **Done**.

-The names of the shortcuts will appear at the top of the source dialog window.
+The names of the allowed shortcuts will appear at the top of the source dialog window.

+#### Initial iCloud Sources
+When Autocuts is installed for the first time, it creates two sources:

+- **iCloud ({{device name}})**: Autocuts places here will run on the named device you are currently using.
+- **iCloud (Shared)**: Autocuts places here will run on any device that is attached to the same iCloud account.
+If you have multiple devices and want to run an Autocut shortcut on all of these devices, create the Autocut in this source.

-#### Shared Sources
+#### Shared Dropbox Sources
 Setting up shared Dropbox folders as Autocut sources will allow shortcuts to run automatically on remote iOS devices as their owners use them throughout the day.

+A Dropbox source is required if you want to take advantage of web triggers from services like IFTTT or Zapier.

 ****